bradleykneale/bradleykneale.github.io/post30.md

 ![IMG_0755.jpg](IMG_0755.jpg "IMG_0755.jpg")
 ![3e939fa9-5c94-4cab-8e9d-abace078e962.jpg](3e939fa9-5c94-4cab-8e9d-abace078e962.jpg "3e939fa9-5c94-4cab-8e9d-abace078e962.jpg")

-Paige and Doug were delightful cousins to Bradley.
-Paige sang Bradley songs (twinkle twinkle) and played endless games of peekaboo.
-On a further note, Dougie seemed to enjoy being bigger than someone.
-Haha!

 I just want to say a big thank you to everyone for having us at such short notice.
 You helped make this trip a memorable one.
 We had a fabulous time thanks to you.
 Mum and Dad - Thanks for hosting.
 Bob - Thanks for entertaining and feeding us.
 Granny - Thanks for your company and for all the cups of tea!
+Paige and Doug - Thanks for being wonderful cousins to Bradley.
+Thank you for singing songs and playing peekaboo!

 Bradley and I miss you all already x